JetBrains/teamcity-documentation/topics/docker-wrapper.md

 <chunk include-id="docker-settings-env-var">

-TeamCity passes environment variables from the [build configuration](build-configuration.md) into the docker process, but it does not pass environment variables from the [build agent](build-agent.md), as they may be not relevant to docker container environment.
+TeamCity passes environment variables from the [build configuration](build-configuration.md) into the Docker process, but it does not pass environment variables from the [build agent](build-agent.md), as they may not be relevant to the Docker container environment.
 The list of the passed environment variables can be seen in [Verbose mode](build-log.md) in the build log.

  </chunk>